n0rdy/n0rdy-blog/content/posts/20250203/when-postgres-index-meets-bcrypt.md

 WHERE ssn_hash = crypt('0852285111', ssn_hash);
 ```

-As we already now, it order to recompute the hash, the `crypto()` function has to receive the original salt as the input.
+As we already know, to recompute the hash, the `crypto()` function has to receive the original salt as the input.
 But, as you can see, the only known thing when we run this query is the plain SSN value.
 This means that the only possible option that Postgres has is to do the following:

 - iterate over each existing row in the `users` table
 - fetch `ssn_hash` value
 - pass the plain SSN and fetched `ssn_hash` value (as a salt) to the `crypt()` function and compute the hash
 - compare the result with the fetched `ssn_hash` value
 - if matches, we found what we are looking for, otherwise, we need to proceed to the next item, and so on